getcarina/getcarina.com/_tutorials/012-servicenet.md

 ### Run a Redis container exposed on both PublicNet and ServiceNet

-Run a Redis container to see how it's accessible by default.
+Run a Redis container to see how containers are accessible by default.

+**Note**: Redis is only used as an example service here.
+Redis is designed to be accessed by trusted clients inside trusted environments.
+This means that usually it is not a good idea to expose the Redis instance directly to the internet or, in general, to an environment where untrusted clients can directly access the Redis TCP port or UNIX socket.
+Do not run Redis anywhere (Carina or elsewhere) without adhering to all proper [Redis Security](http://redis.io/topics/security) procedures.

 1. Run a Redis instance in a container from an official image.